The picture in this post is from an album cover that was reportedly prepared for the band, The Talking Heads.

-I will avoid pointing out the well known investment professional who is reported to have made this quote, but as I just wrote in my last blog titled Your Brain On The Market, headlines like this from Wall Street talking heads don’t help investors make constructive decisions.
+I will avoid pointing out the well known investment professional who is reported to have made this quote, but as I just wrote in my last blog, Your Brain On The Market, headlines like this from Wall Street talking heads don’t tend to help investors make constructive decisions.
 Often, they only create unneeded emotion and fuel irrational behavior that harms long-term returns.

-As we have written about many times before, at the very least prognostications like this tend to be inaccurate (consider clicking on the following If We Had A Chief Economist We Would Have To Pay Them).
+As we have written about many times before, at the very least prognostications like this tend to be inaccurate.

 At worst, they are self serving.

 When I was a Managing Director at a large asset management firm, I sat in on media training with our senior portfolio managers.
 What was the most important message PMs were told to reinforce in interviews?